Frank Bradway Rogers: Achievements/affiliations

 Rogers was intrigued with computers and technology and was always researching ways to upgrade the institution.
 He made numerous positive changes that updated the Library.
 His achievements and innovations did not go unnoticed.
 He was offered several jobs from organizations like World Health Organization (1958), the United Nations (1959–61), and a number of universities.
 He received the Marcia C. Noyes Award for outstanding achievement in medical librarianship in 1961, from the Medical Library Association (MLA).
-He was also awarded the Melvil Dewey Award from the American Library Association (ALA) in 1963.
-He was president of MLA from 1962 to 1963.
+He was also awarded the Melvil Dewey Medal from the American Library Association (ALA) in 1963.
+He was president of the Medical Library Association from 1962 to 1963.

 He retired from NLM in 1963 and went to work for the University of Colorado Medical Center.
 Rogers wrote many articles, reviews, reports, books and among them the book “Selected Papers.”
 This book was about the life of John Shaw Billings, in celebration of the 125th anniversary of the AML (1965).
 Rogers wrote that, “Billings was born on April 12, 1838, son of James and Abby Shaw Billings, in Cotton Township, Switzerland County, Indiana.
 He served as the director of the library during the last years of the nineteenth century. “ He admired Billings and thought that he was one of the best men in the medical field.
 He remarked that “Billings was a brilliant innovator and a prolific writer, dedicated to the advancement of the Medical Library as an indispensable instrument of the medical profession.”

-Rogers was affiliated with many organizations including Bulletin of the Medical Library Association, American Medical Association, Libri, Journal of Cataloging and Classification, Military Surgeon, Library Journal, Texas Reports on Biology and Medicine, Medical Arts and Sciences, Journal of Medical Education and History of Science Society.
+Rogers was affiliated with many publications including Bulletin of the Medical Library Association, American Medical Association, Libri, Journal of Cataloging and Classification, Military Surgeon, Library Journal, Texas Reports on Biology and Medicine, Medical Arts and Sciences, Journal of Medical Education and History of Science Society.
 During the years of 1966 to 1968, he was the president of the American Association for the History of Medicine.

 Retirement

 After retiring in 1974, he indulged in his passion of working with books.
 He worked with several libraries, binding, repairing and restoring books.
 He was given the “first MLA award for outstanding contribution in the application of technological to the delivery of health science information, established by the Institute for Scientific Information and subsequently named in his honor” in 1983.

 Rogers was well admired and appreciated for his determination, diligence, effectiveness and efficiency that he brought to the job.
-He died at his home in Denver, Colorado on July 27, 1993.
+He died at his home in Denver, Colorado on July 27, 1987.

 A collection of his papers is held at the National Library of Medicine in Bethesda, Maryland.